a2hosting/a2-optimized-wp/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Make your site faster and more secure with the click of a few buttons
+Make your site faster and more secure with a few clicks of a button.

 ## Description